Caos-Maker89/DigitalSuper8Cartrige/README.md

 - [ ] move the istruction to github wiki

 # Product List
-The list is on Amazon just for better organization, but you can buy where you want.
-The same product exist in aliexpress and ebay.
+The list is on Amazon for better organization, but you can purchase from other platforms like AliExpress and eBay.
 [Amazon Product List](https://www.amazon.it/hz/wishlist/ls/3WLFAU62Y95Z?ref_=wl_share)